15 Best LinkedIn CRM Tools for 2026

 “I enjoy using Hubspot Sales Hub as opposed to other CRM tools because HubSpot is easily organized and very user-friendly.
 As someone who has used 3 different CRM tools in the past 3 years, Hubspot stands out as having the simplest layout to navigate and easiest learning curve.
 Companies, contacts, opportunities, and quotes are linked to one another so you can toggle back and forth simply to find the information you need.” – verified Sales Executive.

-2. Salesforce Sales Cloud – Best for enterprise pipelines + deep LinkedIn workflows
+2. Salesforce Sales Cloud – best for enterprise pipelines + deep LinkedIn workflows

 Salesforce Sales Cloud is what you pick when LinkedIn is a serious channel, and you need a CRM that can support complex pipelines, forecasting, permissions, multiple teams, and heavy reporting.

 They want reps to see who’s connected, who changed jobs, and what account is being warmed up, while they’re inside the opportunity.
-Salesforce is the CRM many enterprise sales teams go to for that kind of end-to-end control.
+Salesforce is the CRM enterprise sales teams go to for that kind of end-to-end control.

 Key features